Background Check Requirements

 - Fraudulent entry into a seaport as described in 18 U.S.C.
 1036, or a comparable State law.

-- Conspiracy or attempt to commit the crimes in this paragraph.
+- Conspiracy or attempt to commit the crimes in this paragraph (b).

-If the applicant is wanted or under indictment for a felony referenced in the previous two paragraphs, the applicant is disqualified until the want or warrant is released.
+An applicant who is wanted or under indictment for a felony, referenced in the previous two paragraphs in sections (a) and (b), is disqualified until the want or warrant is released.